aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

   2. ``self.node``: The :py:class:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode` representing the finished calculation, which, among other things, provides access to all of its inputs (``self.node.inputs``).

 The :py:meth:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode.get_option` convenience method is used to get the filename of the output file.
-A file with this filename is then made into a ``SinglefileData``.

-Finally, the :py:meth:`~aiida.parsers.parser.Parser.out` method is used to link the parsed ``diff`` as an output of the calculation.
+Finally, the :py:meth:`~aiida.parsers.parser.Parser.out` method is used return the output file as the ``diff`` output of the calculation:
-The first argument is the name of the output, which will be used as the label for the link that connects the calculation and data node, and the second is the node that should be recorded as an output.
+The first argument is the name to be used as the label for the link that connects the calculation and data node.
+The second argument is the node that should be recorded as an output.

 .. note::

-    The type of the output should match the type that is specified by the process specification of the corresponding |CalcJob|.
+    The outputs and their types need to match those from the process specification of the corresponding |CalcJob| (or an exception will be raised).

-    If any of the registered outputs do not match the specification, the calculation will be marked as failed.
+In this minimalist example, there isn't actually much parsing going on -- we are simply passing along the output file as a |SinglefileData| node.
+If your code produces output in a structured format, instead of just returning the file you will likely want to parse it and return information e.g. in the form of a python dictionary (i.e. a |Dict| node).

 In order to request automatic parsing of a |CalcJob| (once it has finished), users can set the ``metadata.options.parser_name`` input when launching the job.
 If a particular parser should be used by default, the |CalcJob| ``define`` method can set a default value for the parser name as was done in the :ref:`previous section <how-to:plugin-codes:interfacing>`: